 Also, since scholarship money is such a high priority for you, I would recommend applying to a larger number of schools than you might otherwise.
 The more schools you apply to, the better your odds that one or more will offer you a large scholarship.
 Apply to lots of schools where your numbers are around or above their 75th percentiles.

 Also, still to better ranked schools as well.
 You may be surprised where you get a nice scholarship offer.
 You also have to consider your post-grad earning potential. a 50% scholarship to a T2 school is great… but if you also get into a couple of Top 14 schools, attending that school may be a better financial decision in the long-run, considering the higher salary potential that graduates from those schools (generally) enjoy.

 Down the road, if you have a scholarship offer from one school but not at a school where you would prefer to attend, consider asking them to match this scholarship offer.
 This can be a delicate process of negotiation, so we highly recommend you read Ann Levine’s advice in The Law School Admissions Game.
 This book covers everything about applying to law school and it has a great section on negotiating for more scholarship money.

-Also, if you are interested in pursing a legal career in public interest work, many schools offer a Loan Repayment Assistance Program (LRAP) for graduates taking public interest or government positions.
-For example, The University of Chicago Law School recently annouced a LRAP that covers the full cost of tuition for their graduates working in qualifying public interest jobs.
+Also, if you are interested in pursuing a legal career in public interest work, many schools offer a Loan Repayment Assistance Program (LRAP) for graduates taking public interest or government positions.
+For example, The University of Chicago Law School recently announced a LRAP that covers the full cost of tuition for their graduates working in qualifying public interest jobs.